 This is the first course in a two part series that prepares the student for the CCNA Routing and Switching ICND2 certification exam.
 This course begins with a review of virtual LAN (VLAN) switching concepts, explains the underpinning need for, configuration, and verification of the Spanning Tree Protocol (STP), and introduces a methodical process to predict normal behaviors to enhance Layer 2 LAN and VLAN analysis, troubleshooting, and problem resolution.
 This part continues with a survey of OSPF and EIGRP protocol operation in IPv4 environments and offers a methodical process that can be employed to analyze,

 troubleshoot, and resolve dynamic routing problems.
 The course wraps-up with a comprehensive look at point to point, Ethernet, Multiprotocol Label Switching (MPLS), and virtual private networks (VPNs) as private wide area network (WAN) service alternatives.

 Upon completion of the 2 course series (TEL234 and TEL235) and with additional study and preparation, students are postured for the CCNA Routing and Switching ICND2 Exam.

 *APT does not proctor this exam.
 Students must register with Pearson VUE for testing.* **Exam Fees for this certification are not included in your tuition costs**

-Modality: TEL234 is is available in asynchronous online and blended (in-class and webcast) modality formats with extensive content and activity interaction online in the eLearning Portal (www.aptconline.com)
+Modality: TEL234 is available in online, webcast, and blended modality formats with extensive content and activity interaction online in the eLearning Portal (www.aptconline.com)

 If you are interested in this course, please click the interest form button, fill the form, and submit.
 An APT representative will contact you to follow up.